liuwangfa/generate_helper/README.md

 generate_helper
 ===============

-A helper for generate a random string
+A Codeigniter helper for generate a random string

 Installation guide
 ===============